-Today, enterprises seeking the services of an Atlanta SEO consultant often face tough decisions.
+Today, enterprises seeking the services of an Atlanta SEO company often face tough decisions.
 One of the most challenging involves allocating resources between two popular varieties of Search Engine Optimization.

 An experienced digital agency offers helpful guidance to clients in planning and implementing a cost-effective strategy to boost website search engine rankings.
 This outcome typically involves evaluating both Technical SEO and Content SEO needs.